 Visit mozilla.org/plugincheck/ to see if all your plug-ins are up-to-date.

-The full file path to each currently installed & enabled plugin will then be visible at about:plugins
+The full file path to each currently installed & enabled plugin is visible at about:plugins

 The plugin files are generally DLLs, to disable a plug-in, delete (or rename) its DLL.
 The Firefox about:addons page will then display a [remove] button for the plugin.
 You may need to press F5 or restart the browser.
 Note in some cases this will affect ALL browsers not just Firefox.

 While the above will remove most plug-ins, some such as Adobe Acrobat and Windows Media Player will attempt to re-add themselves when the browser is restarted.
 Turning off plugin scanning (http://kb.mozillazine.org/Plugin_scanning) can remove these plug-ins.